josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

 2. How would you guide MT to load data, so it can be processed by the machine learning model?

    The data used for training could either be uploaded directly to Azure Databricks, creating a new table with the data stored in DBFS (Databricks File System).
 Then the data can be accessed from this global persistent table using Spark SQL syntax or DataFrames.
 Alternately, if they need to train the model with a very large amount of data, the data can be stored in Azure Storage, then the Storage account can be mounted to an Azure Databricks cluster.
 From that point, the data can be accessed using the wasb/wasbs path and loaded into a DataFrame.
-Alternately, the data can be persistedd into a global table so that it can be easily accessed using Spark SQL syntax and across cluster sessions.
+Alternately, the data can be persisted into a global table so that it can be easily accessed using Spark SQL syntax and across cluster sessions.

 3. What category of machine learning algorithm would you recommend to MT for use in constructing their model?
 For this scenario, your options are clustering, regression or two-class classification.
 Why?